-- where a person is referred to as ariyasāvaka without reference to any form of awakening-attainment.
-It is only at the end of the discourse that this ariyasāvaka attains awakening. - The word "the teaching" is not explicitly expressed in the Pāḷi, but was inserted for comprehension. - Katam karaniyam, nāparam itthattāyā'ti literally means "What has to be done is done.
+- 27, where a person is referred to as ariyasāvaka without reference to any form of awakening-attainment.
+It is only at the end of the discourse that this ariyasāvaka attains awakening. - 115 The word "the teaching" is not explicitly expressed in the Pāḷi, but was inserted for comprehension. - Katam karanıyam, naparam itthattaya'ti literally means "What has to be done is done.
 There is nothing else (to so) for the sake of such a (liberated) state."
-For a discussion of this passage see Bhikkhu Bodhi, Middle Length Discourses, Bhayabheravasutta, MN 4, footnote 76. - The entire original version of the English translation has been replaced. - Orig: "So will what's here been given, bring blessings to departed spirits" - When chanted for laypeople, the first part of this chant, until here, is recited only by the Saṅghatthera. - When chanted for laypeople, this line is recited only by the secondmost senior monk.
-Subsequently the remainder of the Saṅgha joins in. - 99 Orig: "paṭībhāna-do" - The "Invitation to the Devas" is traditionally performed as a solo introduction by the thirdmost senior monk.
-However, any monk who has been invited by the Sanghatthera can do. - When chanted for laypeople, only the 2nd line (Dhammassavana kālo...) is recited, which is repeated three times. - Orig: "Osatham".
+For a discussion of this passage see Bhikkhu Bodhi, Middle Length Discourses, Bhayabheravasutta, MN 4, footnote 76. - 117 The entire original version of the English translation has been replaced. - 118 Orig: "So will what's here been given" - 119 Orig: "Bring blessings to departed spirits" - 120 Orig: "Bring blessings to departed spirits" - 121 When chanted for laypeople, the first part of this chant, until here, is recited only by the Saṅghatthera. - When chanted for laypeople, this line is recited only by the secondmost senior monk.
+Subsequently, the remainder of the Sangha joins in. - 123 In the Thai tradition, a long pause is made after "sukham", and "balam" is recited in a slow and drawn-out manner. - 124 The first four lines, until here, were composed by Āyasmā Aggacitta, functioning as an introduction to the chant. - 125 Orig: "paṭībhāna-do" - 126 The "Invitation to the Devas" is traditionally performed as a solo introduction by the thirdmost senior monk.
+However, any monk who has been invited by the Saṅghatthera can do. - 127 When chanted for laypeople, only the 2nd line (Dhammassavana kālo...) is recited, which is repeated three times. - 128 Orig: "Payirūpāsana".
+Pari+upa=payirupa - Orig: "Osatham".
 Osatha is not a word found in Pāli dictionaries, but "osadha" (medicine) is.
 The spelling "osatha" is due to a faulty transliteration, influenced by Thai style of Pāli pronunciation, where "d" often becomes "t".
 The Mahā-jaya-maṅgala-gāthā was originally composed in Sri Lanka.
-The Sri Lankan version indeed speaks of "osadha", thus confirming above explanation for the spelling error. - Orig: "paṇidhi" and "padakkhiṇā" - While these faculties are mentioned as a set of 22 only in the Abhi.
-Vibh., all of them are also found within the discourses.
+The Sri Lankan version indeed speaks of "osadha", thus confirming above explanation for the spelling error.